 If you are not currently using retinol or a retinoid, we recommend starting with the MDacne Retinol Treatment System, which includes two concentrations of retinol: 0.25% and 5%.
 Beginning with the lower percentage and working your way up will allow your skin to adjust with minimal irritation.
 MDacne's retinol treatment creams are combined with niacinamide (vitamin B3), a powerful anti-inflammatory ingredient, to help hydrate the skin, improve the skin's texture, and help fade post-acne dark spots.

 If you decide to order it, we recommend using it only twice per week for the first week, then gradually increasing to alternating nights (On the nights you aren't using the retinol, you use your current cream).
 Once your retinol 0.25% is out, you can start using the 0.5%.

 Here are a few more suggestions for men with acne:

 - Wash your face twice a day with a mild cleanser.

 - Shower immediately after work and exercise.

 - Working in a hot, humid environment?
-Use wet wipes to removes sweat and dirt from your face during the day
+Use wet wipes to remove sweat and dirt from your face during the day.

 - Wash your hair every day.
 The hair collects oil that can cause acne on your foreheads and temple.